Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Omitted Proofs for Tree Tractability

+Thus, after \(b\) is deleted, voter \(v\) still prefers \(a\) to \(u\).
+So no voter who previously supported \(b\) switches to \(u\).
+Hence

-Moreover, removing $b$ can only \emph{increase} the round-1 vote totals of remaining candidates (votes are reassigned from $b$ to some remaining top choices), so no remaining opponent's score decreases.
-Finally, because $u$ was eliminated in round~1 under $K$, every opponent had score at least $\mathrm{score}_K(u)$, otherwise that opponent would have been eliminated instead.
-Removing $b$ deletes an opponent with score $\ge \mathrm{score}_K(u)$ and does not increase $\mathrm{score}(u)$, so $u$ remains a last-place candidate under $K'$ (and if there is a tie for last place, the deterministic tie-breaking is unchanged).
-Therefore $u$ is still eliminated in round~1 after the deletion.
+Moreover, deleting \(b\) cannot decrease the score of any remaining opponent: votes previously assigned to \(b\) are reassigned to remaining candidates.
+Since \(u\) was eliminated in round \(1\) under \(K\), every remaining opponent had score at least \(\operatorname{score}_{K}(u)\), and any opponent tied with \(u\) for last place had ID at most \(\operatorname{id}(u)\).
+After deleting \(b\), \(u\)'s score does not increase and no remaining opponent's score decreases.
+Therefore \(u\) remains a last-place candidate, and the deterministic tie-breaking rule still eliminates \(u\) if there is a tie.

-Applying this argument repeatedly along the deletion process, we conclude that $u$ is eliminated in round~1 under $\{u\}\cup F$, where $F$ is an antichain.
-This completes the proof. \end{proof}
+Repeating this deletion step until no ancestor--descendant pair remains gives an antichain \(F\subseteq A\) such that \(u\) is eliminated in round \(1\) under \(\{u\}\cup F\). \end{proof}